BenHammersley/Arduino-Analog-Sensor-Webservices/README.md

 Usage:

-Be sure to set the MAC address of your ethernet shield, and the correct ip and gateway values, below.
+Be sure to set the MAC address of your ethernet shield, and the correct ip and gateway values in obvious section at the top of the code